RulesCommittee/BylawsRepository/README.md

   - **SECTION 5.** The privileges of all accredited clubs shall include:

     - (a) Use of University facilities and Union resources.

-    - (b) Access to funding at the Allocation Board's discretion, provided that the club is not exclusionary or otherwise prohibited from receiving funding.

   - **SECTION 6.** Clubs are forbidden from doing the following: